yayahjb/neartree/trunk/NearTree/README_NearTree.txt

      * Replace use recursion with a stack, except in insertion logic
      * Replace use of double with templated DistanceType (usually double)
      * Provide constuctors to build NearTree from vectors, lists or sets
-     * Change "Insert" to "insert" for consistentcy with other containers
+     * Change "Insert" to "insert" for consistency with other containers
      * Add access function "at" or array type references [], and provide contents of a neartree as a vector
      * Add iterator support